jkhlf/media-tracker/README.md

 ## Overview

 AnimeTracker is a comprehensive anime tracking application built with React and TypeScript.
 It provides users with a centralized platform to discover, manage, and track their anime watching progress.
 The application leverages the Jikan API for anime data, implements responsive design with TailwindCSS, and enhances user experience with smooth animations via Framer Motion.
+All data is stored locally, allowing users to maintain their tracking information without requiring a server connection.

 ## Features

 ### Core Functionality
-- **Search & Discovery:** Fast and responsive anime search with instant results
+- **Search & Discovery:** Fast and responsive anime search with instant results and advanced filtering options
-- **Library Management:** Add anime to "Watchlist", "Watched", and "Favorites" lists
+- **Library Management:** Add anime to "Watchlist", "Watched", "Watching", and "Favorites" lists
+- **Collection System:** Create custom collections to organize anime by personal categories
-- **Detailed Information:** Comprehensive anime details including synopsis, ratings, genres, and studios
+- **Detailed Information:** Comprehensive anime details including synopsis, ratings, genres, studios, and related anime
-- **Streaming Information:** See which platforms an anime is available on
+- **Streaming Information:** See which platforms an anime is available on with direct links
-- **Personal Notes:** Add personal ratings and notes for each anime
+- **Personal Notes:** Add personal ratings (1-5 stars) and detailed notes for each anime
-- **Episode Tracking:** Keep track of which episodes you've watched
+- **Episode Tracking:** Keep track of which episodes you've watched with intuitive +/- controls

 ### Advanced Features
-- **Calendar View:** Browse airing schedule by day of the week
+- **Calendar View:** Browse airing schedule by day of the week with filtering options for SFW content and children's shows
-- **Personal Schedule:** Auto-generated watching schedule based on your watchlist
+- **Personal Schedule:** Auto-generated watching schedule based on your watchlist with airing days and times
-- **Statistics Dashboard:** View analytics about your watching habits
+- **Statistics Dashboard:** View analytics about your watching habits, favorite genres, and time spent watching
+- **Recommendations:** Get personalized anime recommendations based on your watch history
+- **Character Information:** View detailed character information and voice actors
+- **Related Content:** Discover related anime and adaptations with direct links
-- **Dark/Light Mode:** Toggle between visual themes
+- **Dark/Light Mode:** Toggle between visual themes with smooth transitions
 - **Toast Notifications:** Receive feedback for actions with customized toast messages
-- **Responsive Design:** Optimized experience across desktop and mobile devices
+- **Responsive Design:** Optimized experience across desktop and mobile devices with fluid animations

 ## Site Flow